Why Is It I Always Feel Like I'm Not Fitting In With Others?

-Feeling like you don’t fit in can be emotionally exhausting, especially when it spreads to many spheres of your life including your work, your friends, your partner, and family.
-There are many reasons why you may feel you don’t fit in, from being in the wrong environment to thrive, not knowing what your values and principles are, to being self-conscious.
+Feeling like you’re not fitting in with others, can be emotionally exhausting, especially when it spreads to many spheres of your life including your work, your friends, your partner, and family.
+There are many reasons why you may feel that you don’t fit in with others, from being in the wrong environment to thrive, not knowing what your core values and principles are, to being self-conscious.
 Keep on reading to find out more.

 By M.Ward / July, 4 2021